Non-locals Covid-19 jabs start on Saturday

 As city-wide vaccination programme enters its third month, SSM examines new ways to encourage more people to get inoculated.

-Covid-19 inoculations for non-locals students enrolled in Macao and all other non-locals who hold a permit to stay in Macao will start on Saturday with China’s Sinopharm inactivated jabs, while those preferring Germany’s BioNTech mRNA shots can get them from Monday.
+Covid-19 inoculations for non-local students enrolled in Macao and all other non-locals who hold a permit to stay in Macao will start on Saturday with China’s Sinopharm inactivated jabs, while those preferring Germany’s BioNTech mRNA shots can get them from Monday.

 The government’s free Covid-19 inoculations for non-resident workers started early last month on 10 March.